 30 of 31

-If you didn’t indulge in enough toasted marshmallows on National S’mores Day earlier this month, now’s your chance to catch up!
-Whip up a batch of marshmallow-y fudge, add toasted marshmallows to a peanut butter sandwich for a totally nostalgic (albeit, unhealthy) lunch, or just eat your toasted marshmallows straight off the stick.
-We bet by the end of this month you’ll be all ‘mallowed out, though.
+If you didn’t indulge in enough toasted marshmallows on National S’mores Day earlier this month, now is your chance to catch up.
+Whip up a batch of marshmallow fudge, add toasted marshmallows to a peanut butter sandwich, or just eat your toasted marshmallows straight off the stick.

 31 of 31